Pharmaceutical contract management software is software for managing clinical, vendor, research, quality, licensing, and commercial agreements.

 How ContractSafe Helps Life Sciences Teams Move Faster

-ContractSafe is the CLM built for teams who want power without the pain.
-You get everything you need to manage contracts from intake to renewal, with no steep learning curve.
+ContractSafe is for teams who want powerful contract management, but without the usual headaches.
+You'll find everything you need to manage contracts from intake to renewal, and you won't get stuck on a steep learning curve.

-Most teams are live in under 30 minutes.
+Most teams can start quickly.
 AI extracts key terms and identifies execution status automatically.
 Custom dashboards and reports come standard.
 Every plan includes unlimited users.

 SOC 2 certified.
 Enterprise-grade encryption.
-Support from real humans on every plan.
+You'll get support from real humans on every plan.